james-jenkinson/boh-tourbuch/README.md

 ## Release
-Each push von the main branch creates a release.
+Each push to the main branch creates a release.
 Artefacts can be found here: https://gitlab.spree.de/saurer/boh_tourbuch/-/artifacts